JujuAdams/Chatterbox/docs/latest/concept-yarn-script.md

 ## Introduction

-Chatterbox is an implementation of the Yarn scripting language.
+Chatterbox is an implementation of the YarnScripting language.
 However, Chatterbox does slightly extend its functionality, adding more control to variable handling.
 This enables convenient direct access of GML variables from inside the dialogue script.
 Please see the [Variables & Conditionals](concept-yarn-script#variables-amp-conditionals) and [Functions](concept-yarn-script#functions) sections for more information.
 Chatterbox additionally allows redirects and options to point to nodes found in other [source files](concept-source-files).